 * Upon scheduling your vasectomy (and payment of your deposit fee), you will be mailed a SimpleVas® Box with complete instructions

-– Sperm are still made by the testes but can NO LONGER PASS UP through the vas, so white blood cells ingest and digest the retained sperm, recycling the proteins back into the system for use in other body functions.
+- Sperm is still made by the testes but can no longer pass through the vas, so white blood cells ingest and digest the retained sperm, recycling the proteins back into the system for use in other body functions.

 - Men usually notice:

 - No change in the testes or scrotum